Floorp-Projects/Floorp/devtools/docs/README.md

 # Generate the docs and start a local server
 gitbook serve

+# You can now navigate to localhost:4000 to see the output

-# Or just built the book
+# Or build the book only (this places the output into `docs/_book`)
 gitbook build
 ```